cdown/chrisdown.name/_posts/2025-05-13-safer-signal-sending-with-pkill-require-handler.md

 article -- but for systems where signals can't be entirely avoided, this flag adds a meaningful layer of protection.

+In terms of eliminating the straggling callers in our production environment, we've found that a combined strategy works best:

+- Using `pkill -H` as a safety net when setting up signal senders
+- Monitoring and providing data around signal use through eBPF
+- Improving process resilience and IPC strategy over time to not use signals where possible

+This multi-layered approach helps us balance our production safety needs without producing long-term cruft in the form of unused signals.

 `pkill -H` was released as part of procps-ng 4.0.3, which should be in most distributions now.
 While signals might be deeply entrenched in Unix and Linux, that doesn't mean we can't make them safer to use, and `pkill -H` is one step towards that goal.
-For new applications, I still recommend using more explicit IPC mechanisms when possible, but for every system where that's not possible, using `pkill -H` is a great way to eliminate an entire class of outage entirely.
+For new applications, I still recommend using more explicit IPC mechanisms when possible, but for every system where that's not practical, using `pkill -H` is a great way to eliminate this class of outage entirely.

 Many thanks to [Craig](https://gitlab.com/csmall) for reviewing the patch, and [Diego](https://flameeyes.blog/) and [Michael](https://github.com/michaelneu)